Inoreader Pricing 2026: Free Plan Limits + Pro Cost

 Is Inoreader better than Feedly for power users?

 Usually, yes.
-External editorial roundups like WIRED tend to position Inoreader as the more advanced power-user pick, while Feedly is more often framed as the easier beginner option.
+External editorial reviews like WIRED position Inoreader as the more advanced power-user pick because of its rules, filters, monitoring feeds, and 2,500-feed Pro cap.
+Feedly is more often framed as the easier beginner option with a cleaner interface.

 Related Reads